When Should I Close My Pool for the Winter?

 As long as the pump is running, the water is moving, so it won’t freeze.
 But if you lose electricity during a storm and it gets down below freezing, the water will freeze in the pump and filter.

 You also need to consider the fact that there may be some plumbing lines (like for a slide, for example) that may not have water moving through them.
-If that's the case, better go ahead and winterize your pool.
+If that's the case, it's a good idea to winterize your pool.

 Once you’ve closed the pool, you don’t have to worry about the pump and filter system freezing.
 Winterizing the pool includes draining the water out of the system (but not out of the pool itself).